-Although you can use an old ONCONFIG configuration file with Informix Version 11.70, you should use the new Version 11.70 ONCONFIG file, or at least examine the file for new parameters.
-For information on Version 11.70 changes to the ONCONFIG file, see Appendix C, "Configuration parameters that have been changed or removed," on page C-1.
+Although you can use an old ONCONFIG configuration file with Informix Version 12.10, you should use the new Version 12.10 ONCONFIG file, or at least examine the file for new parameters.
+For information about Version 12.10 changes to the ONCONFIG file, see Chapter 17, "Configuration parameter changes by version," on page 17-1.